bigskysoftware/htmx/www/content/essays/web-security-basics-with-htmx.md

 <a>{{ user.name }}</a>
 ```

 CSS, JavaScript, and HTML attributes are ["dangerous contexts,"](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#dangerous-contexts) places where it's not safe to allow arbitrary user input, even if it's escaped.
-Escaping will protect you from some vulnerabilities here, but not all of them; the vulnerabilities are varied enough that you default to not doing *any* of these.
+Escaping will protect you from some vulnerabilities here, but not all of them; the vulnerabilities are varied enough that it's safest to default to not doing *any* of these.

 Inserting user-generated text directly into a script tag should never be necessary, but there *are* some situations where you might let users customize their CSS or customize HTML attributes.
 Handling those properly will be discussed down below.